Giveth/giveth-wiki/wiki/dapp/product-definition.md

 ### <a name="product-definition-giver">Giver</a>

-Before we dive in the different entities, lets briefly talk about arguably the most important users in our system - Givers.
+Before we dive in the different entities, let's briefly talk about arguably the most important users in our system - Givers.
 The term Giver describes anyone who used our platform to give donations to a DAC, Campaign or a Milestone.
 You can see all possible versions of how funds flow in the system ([Figure 2](#product-definition-fig-money-flow)).
 Givers can interact with these 3 entities, but they are not explicitly part of any, unless they choose to join a DAC or assume another role as well.
 The 'roles locality' can be observed in [Figure 3](#product-definition-fig-role-locality).
 The full list of a Giver's possible interaction with other roles is depicted in the 'use case diagram' in [Figure 4](#product-definition-fig-giver-usecase).

 ![Money Flow](../images/product-definition/money-flow.svg)